 Does a Hotel in Pennsylvania Owe A Legal Duty to Its Guests?

-It is important to note that accidents and their resulting injuries are addressed by a body of law known as tort law.
+It is important to note that hotel accidents and their resulting injuries are addressed by a body of law known as tort law.
 Laws addressing torts, wrongful acts that infringe on the rights of another, are defined on a state-by-state basis.
-So, while other state’s laws and judicial interpretations may bear some resemblance to Pennsylvania’s, they are independent and any accidents or injuries must be addressed under the laws and jurisprudence of the state.
+So, while other state’s laws and judicial interpretations may bear some resemblance to Pennsylvania’s, they are independent and any hotel accidents or injuries must be addressed under the laws and jurisprudence of the state.

 That said, Pennsylvania’s handling of premises liability issues, like swimming pool injuries and deaths, is similar to that of other states in that the hotel and the hotel owner owes a duty to others who come onto the property.
 The extent of the duty is determined by the individual’s status at the time the injury occurred.
 Potential statuses and their corresponding legal liability include licensees and invitees.
 That is, whether you are entitled to financial compensation from the property owner or property manager is largely dependent upon whether you were permitted to be on the premises at the time of the accident and injury.